FredHutch/tfcb_2022/lectures/lecture02/06-scripting/README.md

 * echo "shell scripting is hip"
 * do your own `echo` command with a phrase of your choice.

-Now pipe `fc -ln 1` through tail to get the last 15 commands you have written, and redirect that to a file called `script1.sh`.
+Now use `fc -ln -20` through tail to get the last 20 commands you have written, and redirect that to a file called `script1.sh`.

 Now edit that file with `vi script1.sh`
 Delete the lines that you don't want, like `man` calls, etc (an easy way to do that is to go to a line you don't want with the arrow keys, and hit `dd`).